Christianity vs. Scientology: What’s the Difference?

 Christianity teaches the belief in one God, manifested in three persons: Father, Son (Jesus Christ), and Holy Spirit.
 God is seen as the creator of the universe, all-knowing, all-powerful, and ever-present.
 Jesus Christ is central to this belief, viewed as both fully divine and fully human, who came to earth to save humanity from sin.

-Also Read: Roman Catholic vs. Anglican: What’s the Difference?
+Also Read: Christianity vs. Christian Science: What’s the Difference?

 Scientology, on the other hand, speaks of a Supreme Being but does not define this concept clearly.
 The emphasis in Scientology is on the spiritual being, or Thetan, rather than on worshipping a deity.
 The Supreme Being in Scientology is an abstract concept that members are free to interpret in their own way.